RCHowell/Redpoint/Redpoint-Data/readme.md

-# REDPoint-data
+# Redpoint-Data

 ## IMPORTANT
-Mountain Project has updated their entire site.
-The route scraping scripts are now outdated because of this.
-I will not be updating the scripts until necessary for my other project.
-Currently, the `graph.js` script is the only one updated to work with the Mountain Project update.
+Mountain Project has updated their entire site, so the scraping scripts are now defunct.
+I will not be updating the scripts in favor of [Red River Climbing](https://www.redriverclimbing.com/RRCGuide/).
+I have chosen to switch from Mountain Project to Red River Climbing because RRC offers nearly double the number of routes with more details and images per route.
+Overall it is a better data source.
+You can find the latest scripts in the RRC-Data directory.

-What's this?
+## What's this?

 I'm working on a project which requires lots of Rock Climbing data!
 So, this is a repo which has some scraping scripts to get data from Mountain Project.
 I have it configured to start a depth first search at Kentucky's Red River Gorge, but that could be replaced to start anywhere.
 Classes in `/lib` can be used to retrieve more information from the page. `index.js` is what constructs the graph of urls and recognizes a page as either a route or an area.